Azure-Samples/MachineLearningSamples-tdsp/Readme.md

 In addition to the [ProjectReport](https://github.com/amlsamples/tdsp/blob/master/docs/deliveralbe_docs/ProjectReport.md), which serves as the primary project document, we provide another template, [ProjectLearnings](https://github.com/amlsamples/tdsp/blob/master/docs/ProjectLearnings.md), to include any learnings and information, which may not be included in the primary project document, but still useful to document.

-Documents received from a customer can be stored in .\docs\dustomer\_cocs.
+Documents received from a customer can be stored in .\docs\dustomer\_docs.
 Documents prepared for sharing information with a customer (for example, ProjectReport, graphs, tables etc.) can be stored in .\docs\deliveralbe\_docs.

 ## Project Folder Structure
 The TDSP project template contains following top-level folders: